sararahman1729/sararahman1729/README.md

 ## 💬 “I... a universe of atoms, an atom in the universe.” ― Richard P. Feynman

-### Myself Sara Rahman, currently studying Computer Science Engineering at North South University.
+### Myself Sara Rahman, a fresh graduate from North South University in Computer Science & Engineering.

 🧠 Currently learning ML, Data Science and Deep learning, NLP, Quantum Computing